Contact Us for a Free Consultation (213) 542-0979

 The problem is that the law has carved out an exception as it relates to when you drink and drive, use drugs and drive, or both, and you end up killing somebody.
 What they do is they infer your intent because you're making moves that likely are foreseeable that you could kill somebody.

-If you're going to drink a bunch of alcohol and you know you're going to have to drive your car to get away from the bar, for example, and you do that, and you kill somebody, they're going to say this is implied malice
+If you're going to drink a bunch of alcohol and you know you're going to have to drive your car to get away from the bar, for example, and you do that, and you kill somebody, they're going to say this is implied malice.
+Implied malice means you acted with a conscious disregard for human life, showing a lack of concern for the potential consequences of your actions.

 This means you don't care about anybody, so you drink and drive.
-You should have thought about it before you went out that night before you started drinking because people are typically deciding whether or not they will drive after they've had drinks.
+It would be best if you had thought about it before you went out that night before you started drinking because people are typically deciding whether or not they will drive after they've had drinks.
 You're going to be impaired and not be able to make the right decision.
 So, that gives you a foundation for how they're even filing the Watson murder cases in the first place.

 You Did Not Cause the Accident